berkley4/ungoogled-chromium-debian/.github/README.md

 This is my fork of the unified branch of [ungoogle-chromium-debian](https://github.com/ungoogled-software/ungoogled-chromium-debian).

-There are debs in the release section which are built with -march=x86-64-v2 --mtune=generic -mavx (refer [here](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) for more info about x86-64-v2).
+There are debs in the release section which are built with -march=x86-64-v2 --mtune=generic -mavx -maes -mpclmul (refer [here](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) for info about x86-64-v2).
 These should run on CPUs which support AVX instructions, which should encompass the Intel Sandybridge/AMD Bulldozer era (circa 2011) onwards.
-There's also a patch which can be used by builders to enable AVX2 support (cat /proc/cpuinfo is your friend here).
+Builders with Intel Haswell/AMD Excavator or newer should configure with MARCH=x86-64-v3 (which includes AVX, AVX2, ABM and BMI1).
+A patch to enable ABM and BMI1 support is for those with AMD Jaguar, Puma, Piledriver or Steamroller CPUs (all pre x86-64-v3).

 There are currently two release branches, stable and unstable, which correspond to debian unstable and debian stable.
 Older releases of debian-derived distros are advised to build the stable release.
 Anything sufficiently new, eg newer